 Use basic diagnostic approaches for identify patients at risk with risk for advanced disease

-Employ current approaches to management of NAFLDs
+Employ current approaches for management of NAFLD

-Recognize common complications associated with cirrhosis
+Describe common complications associated with cirrhosis

 Understand management options in patients with end-stage liver disease